XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-token-transfers.md

 ### Create a Sell Offer

-As the owner of a [NFToken](), you can create a sell offer using a `NFTokenCreateOffer` transaction with a _Flags_ setting of _1_.
+As the owner of a [NFToken object](), you can create a sell offer using a `NFTokenCreateOffer` transaction with a _Flags_ setting of _1_.
 You provide the _NFTokenID_ and the _Amount_ you are willing to accept in payment.
 You can optionally specify an _Expiration_ date, after which the offer is no longer valid, and a _Destination_ account, which is the only account that is allowed to purchase the `NFToken`.

 ### Accept a Sell Offer

-To purchase a `NFToken` that is offered for sale, you use a [NFTokenAcceptOffer]() transaction.
-You provide the owner account and specify the `nft_offer_index` of the [NFTokenOffer]() you choose to accept.
+To purchase a `NFToken` that is offered for sale, you use a [NFTokenAcceptOffer transaction]() transaction.
+You provide the owner account and specify the `nft_offer_index` of the [NFTokenOffer object]() you choose to accept.

 ## Buy Offers